 12. Pyramid Point Trail

 I’ll be blunt.
 This is a popular Sleeping Bear Dunes hiking trail.
 You’ll have a more difficult time finding solitude here.
-Oftentimes, especially on weekends, the parking lot fills up and you’ll find plenty of cars parking along the dirt road to access this hike.
+Often, especially on weekends, the parking lot fills up, and you’ll find plenty of cars parking along the dirt road to access this hike.

 The trail is short and sweet but can be made even shorter.

 From the trailhead, the lookout at Pyramid Point is a mere 0.6 miles from the trailhead.
-Most people just hike this as an out and back route, totaling a mere 1.2 miles.
+Most people hike this as an out-and-back, totaling a mere 1.2 miles.

-Take note, though, that the trail section to reach the lookout point is almost entirely uphill.
-Some sections are quite steep.
+However, note that the trail section to reach the lookout point is almost entirely uphill.
+Some sections are steep.
 The return trip, on the other hand, is mostly downhill!

-This would be a great hike for the family, as the viewpoint is not far from the parking area.
-If you’re bringing children, there is the option to return back to the car or continue along another loop hiking trail.
+This would be an excellent family hike, as the viewpoint is not far from the parking area.
+If you’re bringing children, you can return to the car or continue along another loop hiking trail.

-The place to get away from the crowds on this trail to continue on the rest of the outer loop through the forest and meadow scenery.
+The place to escape the crowds on this trail and continue the rest of the outer loop through the forest and meadow scenery.
 This is the 2.8-mile loop.
 Just note that the last 0.4 miles of this return trip follow the dirt Basch Road to the parking area.

 How to get there: Head north on M-22 for 12.1 miles through Glen Arbor.
 Then, turn left onto South Port Oneida Road.
 You’ll continue for 1.9 miles, weaving past Camp Leelanau & Kohahna.
 Then, turn right onto Basch Road.
 The parking lot and trailhead will be on your left after 0.3 miles on this dirt road.